r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 <br /><br />

 #### Module description (info)

+      The metasploit template its divided in to two main funtions. the 'def initialize()' funtion contains module description/settings, and the 'def run()' funtion contain the script logic (the exploit code logic)

+      At this stage we are going to focous in describing the 'def initialize()' funtion.

 **HINT**: Funtions in ruby start with **def** (definition) follow by the body of the method (funtion logic)<br />
 and it closes the funtion using the **end** statement (It tells Ruby that we’re done defining the method)